The folks who build

 iPhone are teaming up with EV startup Fisker to build an electric car in the US, if all goes according to plan.
-On Thursday, startup Fisker and its partner announced production of its Project PEAR electric car is coming to America.
-The announcement comes after we first learned of Fisker and Foxconn buddying up to build last February, though we still have zero clue what kind of car PEAR will be.
+Startup Fisker and its partner Foxconn announced Thursday that production of its PEAR electric vehicle is coming to Ohio, with plans to get that production started in 2024.
+We first learned of Fisker and Foxconn buddying up to build Project PEAR in 2020.